ZZCorrelation: Complex-complex correlations

 ) is ‘shot’, which only includes the shape noise propagated into the final correlation.
 This does not include sample variance, so it is always an underestimate of the actual variance.
 To get better estimates, you need to setvar_method

-to something else and use patches in the input catalog(s). cf. Covariance Estimates.If
+to something else and use patches in the input catalog(s). cf. Covariance Estimates.The typical usage pattern is as follows:

 >>> zz = treecorr.ZZCorrelation(config) >>> zz.process(cat) # For auto-correlation. >>> zz.process(cat1,cat2) # For cross-correlation. >>> zz.write(file_name) # Write out to a file. >>> xip = zz.xip # Or access the correlation function directly.